ewels/rich-click/docs/documentation/accessibility.md

 -->
 ![`python colors.py`](../images/code_snippets/accessibility/colors.svg){.screenshot}

+(The colors you see when running this locally will differ from the colors in the image.)

 The fact that the colors are not deterministic is a _benefit_ for accessibility; it means, for example, a user can customize their terminal so that the ANSI "red" is more suitable for them.
 Nearly every modern terminal allows for this sort of customization.